Acta Materialia Gold Medal

 - Statement by the nominator specifying the candidate’s suitability for the award

-- Letters of support from three distinguished scientists in the field
+- Letters of support from up to three distinguished scientists in the field

 - Citation of not more than 30 words